Somaek food

 • Back Bay

 What is it?
-A new import to Boston, NYC Michelin-starred chef George Mendes is doing modern Portuguese cuisine on the 17th floor of the luxurious Raffles hotel.
+NYC Michelin-starred chef George Mendes doing modern Portuguese cuisine on the 17th floor of the luxurious Raffles hotel.

 Why go?
-Eponymous with “love” in Portuguese, Amar is devoted to classic dishes Mendes grew up eating, with the chef’s own twist.
+With a name that means “love” in Portuguese, Amar is devoted to classic dishes Mendes grew up eating, with a few twists.

 We love: The desserts are sublime, including the made-to-order pão de ló sponge cake, an Iberian egg-yolk sponge cake with smoked cinnamon ice cream.
 We also love the pekin duck with vibrant sauce poured tableside.